dabblelab/8-alexa-canfulfillintentrequest-example-skill/readme.md

 # CanFulfillIntentRequest Sample

-This is a simple sample to demonstrate CanFulfillIntentRequest
- that can be used as a starting point for building a simple Alexa skill.
-This template uses the [Alexa Skills Kit for Node.js](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) version 2.0 and is designed to be used with the [Alexa Skills Kit CLI](https://developer.amazon.com/docs/smapi/ask-cli-intro.html).
+This is a simple sample to demonstrate CanFulfillIntentRequest.
+This sample uses the [Alexa Skills Kit for Node.js](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) version 2.0 and is designed to be used with the [Alexa Skills Kit CLI](https://developer.amazon.com/docs/smapi/ask-cli-intro.html).